17.3 (Fall 1993) Special Issue: Selections from State of the Peoples

 Stealing Lives: Exploiting the Forest

-In the late 1980s, the Alberta government issued 20-year cutting permits, covering no less than a third of the province, to a dozen companies.
+CANADA In the late 1980s, the Alberta government issued 20-year cutting permits, covering no less than a third of the province, to a dozen companies.
 One lease, to Daishowa, a Japanese pulp and paper company, comprises all the traditional lands of the Lubicon Cree.
 In addition to clear-cutting, four new pulp and paper mills will use the highly toxic bleached-kraft method.
-Daishowa started clear-cutting Lubicon land in 1990, ignoring the many attempts of the Lubicon to stop the logging.
+Daishowa started clear-…

 Societies in Danger: Death of a People; Logging in the Penan Homeland